-CayugaFest is an annual event which started fifteen years ago and provides a weekend long event full of fun for all ages.
-The mission of CayugaFest is to give back to the community in a fun and exciting way.
+CayugaFest is an annual event which started in 2002; our goal is to give back to the community in a fun and exciting way.

 Cayuga is located on the banks of the Grand River between Caledonia and Dunnville.
 The Village of Cayuga offers affordable housing, good schools, many churches, excellent shopping services and other amenities that are drawing people to the community as permanent residents.

 While visiting Cayuga, be sure to enjoy a picnic in the pavilion next to the river or take a relaxing stroll through the many parks along the river’s edge.
 Boating and other water sports draw visitors to this area year after year.
 Boaters can launch from the public boat ramp on the river located right beside the bridge.
 While you’re here, stop in and journey back in time at the Haldimand County Museum & Archives.
 Those interested in genealogical research will find this centre very useful and informative.

 Ruthven Park, a National Historic site is another exciting location that visitors to the community should not miss.
 Tours of this historic mansion come complete with an incredible snapshot of what life was life back in the days when the Grand River was a vital shipping route.
 The Park has many nature trails on the grounds with guided tours offered throughout the year.
 Ruthven Park also offers the area’s best bird banding programs, where many devoted conservationists come to participate.

 Cayuga is home to several car racing facilities.
 Every weekend during the summer months, Cayuga plays host to thousands of car racing enthusiasts.
 Cayuga Motor Speedway offers NASCAR racing and the Toronto Motorsports Park facility caters to the drag racing fans.